 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Dizziness; gas; mild diarrhea; nausea; stomach pain; sweating.
+Dizziness; gas; hot flush; mild diarrhea; nausea; stomach pain; sweating.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; bloody vomit; fever or chills; new or worsening nausea or vomiting; severe, persistent, or worsening diarrhea, nausea, vomiting, or stomach pain.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; bloody vomit; fever or chills; new or worsening nausea or vomiting; severe, persistent, or worsening diarrhea, nausea, vomiting, or stomach pain; tremor.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected: